MicrosoftDocs/patterns-practices/patterns-practices/index.md

 To provide feedback about this deliverable, or to get help with any problems, visit the [online Community](http://www.codeplex.com/compositewpf) site at CodePlex.

 Prism is designed to be reused, customized, and extended.
 It is not a Microsoft product.
 Code-based guidance is shipped "as is" and without warranties.
 Customers can obtain support through Microsoft Support Services for a fee, but the code is considered user-written.

-## Future Plans

-The next release of Prism is planned for the summer or fall of 2012.
-To provide feedback, please create and vote on work items in the CodePlex [issue tracker](http://www.codeplex.com/compositewpf/workitem/list.aspx).

 ## Related Titles